Site icon Discover Ninh Binh

 Legends recount Vuong Ba as a gifted fortune teller and healer who King Dinh Bo Linh often consulted before battle for auspicious omens.
 On his return from battle, Thung La was where he took the sick and wounded for treatment.
 While Vuong Ba remains somewhat as a mystery figure in Vietnam history, her help, knowledge and good works were eventual recognized and she was elevated to godhood as a revered ancestor.

-By all accounts, Thung La could be considered the feminine version of Thung Lau, the pair a sort of yin/yang of holy sites.
-Originally the valley only contained a stone alter to the Mother goddess (Quốc Mẫu) but over the centuries this was expanded to a full temple including worship and celebration of the first King’s mother and of Vuong Ba herself.
+By all accounts, people consider Thung La the feminine counterpart to Thung Lau, with the pair forming a kind of yin and yang of holy sites.
+The valley originally held only a stone altar to the Mother Goddess (Quốc Mẫu), but over the centuries, worshippers expanded it into a full temple that honors both the first King’s mother and Vuong Ba herself through worship and celebration.

 The temple has the typical Chau/Quan architecture, a stylized physical representation of the Han characters of the same name.
 The three “houses” of the temple all have the “triple gate” entry typical of Vietnamese spiritual architecture of the time and at the very top a pair dragons worshiping the moon.